 Symptoms and Complications

 High cholesterol usually has no obvious symptoms.
 Like high blood pressure, it's a "silent" condition that offers no early warning.
 Most people first discover the problem during a routine blood test and physical exam.
 They often find they have high blood pressure as well.
-There is an association between the two.

 You can get symptoms from the complications of high cholesterol.
 These include angina and pain in the calves caused by narrowed arteries to the legs.
 The main complications of high cholesterol are heart disease and stroke.